ethereum/go-ethereum/docs/_install-and-build/Installing-Geth.md

  * `8545` TCP, used by the HTTP based JSON RPC API
  * `8546` TCP, used by the WebSocket based JSON RPC API
+ * `8547` TCP, used by the GraphQL API
  * `30303` TCP and UDP, used by the P2P protocol running the network
- * `30304` UDP, used by the P2P protocol's new peer discovery overlay

 *Note, if you are running an Ethereum client inside a docker container, you might want to mount in a data volume as the client's data directory (located at `/root/.ethereum` inside the container) to ensure that downloaded data is preserved between restarts and/or container life-cycles.*

 ## Build it from source code

+### Most Linux systems
-Go Ethereum (as its name implies) is written in [Go](https://golang.org), and as such to build from source code you'll need to ensure that you have at least Go 1.7 installed (preferably the latest version, currently at 1.9.2).
+Go Ethereum (as its name implies) is written in [Go](https://golang.org), and as such to build from source code you'll need to ensure that you have the most recent version of Go.
 This guide will not go into details on how to install Go itself, for that please consult the [Go installation instructions](https://golang.org/doc/install) and grab any needed bundles from the [Go download page](https://golang.org/dl/).

 Assuming you have Go installed, you can download our project via: